Laval-Links station

 Laval-Links is a disused commuter rail station formerly operated by Canadian National Railways and the STCUM in Laval, Quebec, Canada.
 It was located at milepost 17 on CN's Deux-Montagnes subdivision.

 It was served by the Deux-Montagnes line.

 Electric Boxcab locomotive used on the Deux-Montagnes from 1918 to 1995.

 Origin of name

-The name comes from the nearby Club Laval-sur-le-Lac golf course, aka Laval Links.
+The name comes from the nearby Club Laval-sur-le-Lac golf course, Laval Links.

 Location

 In the Laval-sur-le-Lac sector of Laval at the corner of rue les Cèdres, the entrance of the links, and rue les Peupliers.

 Connecting bus routes

 Until 1995 STL route 26 on nearby rue les Érables.